vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Lahore 1933.
 Vāraha-gļhya-gūtra-Gaikwad Oriental Series, Baroda, 1921.
 Vasistha-dbarma-sūtramedited by Dr. Fūhrer in the Bombay

 Sanskrit series.
-Viṣnu-dharma-sūtra-edited by Dr. Jolly, Caloutta, 1881.
+Viṣṇu-dharma-sūtra-edited by Dr. Jolly, Caloutta, 1881.

 PURĀŅAS Agnipurānam-published by the Anandasrama Press, , Bhagavata-purāṇa with the commentary of Sridhara in two